taufik-nurrohman/kirby-minify/README.md

         'JS' => [
             'extensions' => [
                 // Disable JavaScript minification if you have a dynamic JavaScript file that ends with `.mjs` extension.
-                // By default, it will be enabled for dynamic files that end with both `.js` and `.mjs`.
+                // By default, it will be enabled for dynamic files that end with both `.js` and `.mjs` extensions.
                 'mjs' => false
             ]
         ],